Journal of IMAB

 Departement of Pediatric Dentistry, Faculty of Dental Medicine, Medical University – Sofia, Bulgaria

-SUMMARY: One of the most delicate and difficult procedure in pediatric dental treatment is the administration of local injection anesthesia.
+One of the most delicate and difficult procedure in pediatric dental treatment is the administration of local injection anesthesia.
 There are literary data showing that dental anxiety in children might be due to maternal anxiety, family influences, personality and psychological development of the children, and previous painful medical and dental experience.

 The aim of this study was to compare children’s reaction to two techniques of local anesthesia administration - the one in which the dentist shows the needle prior to local anesthetic administration to the child and the other in which the dentist does not show the needle.
 It aims also at investigating if there is a connection between mother’s and child’s attitude to dental treatment and reaction of the child during anesthetic administration.